brainstormforce/astra-bulk-edit/README.md

 - Fix: White label settings does not get applied for the theme name.

 ### 1.2.3 ###
-- Improvement: Hardened the security of plugin
+- Improvement: Hardened the security of plugin.
 - Improvement: Compatibility with latest WordPress PHP_CodeSniffer rules

 ### 1.2.2 ###